 Unfortunately there are a few things which enjoy dahlias as much as we do!
 Here are the common problems to look out for:

-- Sucking insects inluding aphids, whiteflies, mealybugs or mites – spray thoroughly with eco-oil or eco-neem at the first sign of problems.
-Alternatively you could release some predatory insects from our Backyard Buddies range.
+- Sap sucking insects including aphids, whiteflies, mealybugs or mites – spray thoroughly with OCP eco-oil or OCP eco-neem at the first sign of problems.

-- Powdery mildew – to reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.
+- Powdery mildew – dahlias are very susceptible to this common disease.
+Apply an organic fungicide when first spotted and to help reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.

 - Other fungal problems – there are various leaf spots and stem rots which sometimes occur if plants are not growing in ideal conditions.
 Ensure tubers are in soil which drains well as a preventative step and then maintain strong healthy growth using OCP eco-seaweed and OCP eco-aminogro on a regular basis as a foliar spray.
 This will ‘toughen up’ the plants to help develop better resilience to diseases.